wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft            Secure Device Install                 May 2020

-   emailing config files and asking a third-party to copy and paste it over a serial terminal) or allow unrestricted access to these configurations.
+   emailing configuration files and asking a third-party to copy and paste it over a serial terminal) or allow unrestricted access to these configurations.

    This document describes an object level security design to provide confidentiality assurances for the configuration while it is in